hypo69/hypo/pytest/gemini/src/webdriver/chrome/extentions/catch_page/popup.md

 4. **Two Test Cases:** The code now includes tests for both success and failure scenarios, making it more robust.

 5. **Error Handling (Crucial):**  The original code doesn't handle the case where sending the URL fails.
-Our test demonstrates checking for a 'failed' response, ensuring the code has a fallback.
+Our test demonStartes checking for a 'failed' response, ensuring the code has a fallback.

 6. **Fixture considerations**:  If `active_tab_url` was frequently used or came from a different source, a fixture would be beneficial.
 However, it is not critical for this simplified example.